 - Nerd Glasses: Lapses into Scary Shiny Glasses on occasion.

-- Never Live It Down: In Nidaime, Saki reminded everyone that Madarame had a stash of S&M videos (of 3D girls).
+- Once Done, Never Forgotten: In Nidaime, Saki reminded everyone that Madarame had a stash of S&M videos (of 3D girls).
 That's right, years after that chapter was published, Saki still remembers.

 - Proud to Be a Geek